Electronic flight bag: Design features

+Currently, EFBs categorized as "Portable" (PEDs) or "Installed".
+Portable can be considered to consolidate the previous Class 1 and 2 distinctions, while Installed is equivalent to legacy Class 3.
+These simplifications made to reduce confusion and to harmonize with already-released EASA and ICAO guidance.

+With release of AC 120-76D in 2017, references to Type C applications were removed, and such functionality is no longer an EFB functions.

 Regulations

-United States Federal Aviation Authority
+United States Federal Aviation Administration

 While FAR Part 91 Operators (those not flying for hire, including private and corporate operators) can use their pilot-in-command authority to approve the use of EFBs which are PEDs, operator with OpSpecs (Part 135, Part 121) must seek operational approval through the OpSpecs process based on the following requirements: